-The best SAD lamps of 2021
+The best SAD lamps of 2021 | CNN Underscored

 Each lamp was evaluated using the metrics described above, then given a score.
 Individual metric scores added up to a total category score.
 Categories were then added together to get the final tally of points to determine the winner.
 Here’s how we broke down the scoring:

-- Build had a maximum of 40 points: Durability and quality (15 points); cord length (5 points); overall design (5 points); button placement (5 points); extra features (5); noise level (5 points).
+- Build had a maximum of 40 points: durability and quality (15 points), cord length (5 points), overall design (5 points), button placement (5 points), extras (5 points) and noise level (5 points).

-- Warranty had a maximum of 5 points: Five or more years (5 points); two to four years (2 points); less than two years (0 points).
+- Warranty had a maximum of 5 points: five or more years (5 points), two to four years (2 points) and fewer than two years (0 points).

 Throughout the process, we kept the price tag in mind to make sure that each light was a solid value.
-It turned out that the top three lights were all in the reasonable mid-range and the highs and lows ruled themselves out.
+It turned out that the top three lights were all in the reasonable mid range and the highs and lows ruled themselves out.

 Other SAD lamps we tested

-Aura Day Light Lamp, 10,000 Lux of Full Spectrum Bright Light with Adjustable Lux Dial and Timer ($129.89, originally $149.89; amazon.com)
+Aura Day Light Lamp, 10,000 Lux of Full Spectrum Bright Light With Adjustable Lux Dial and Timer ($129.89, originally $149.89; amazon.com)

-With the fourth highest score behind our top three, we really wanted to like this lamp.
-As the second most expensive lamp that we tested, we wrongly assumed that this light would dazzle us.
+With the fourth-highest score behind our top three, we really wanted to like this lamp.
+As the second-most expensive lamp we tested, we wrongly assumed this light would dazzle us.
 It didn’t.
 It completely broke!
-First the good stuff: The Aura Day Light Lamp has the lowest minimum recommended exposure time of 15 minutes.
+First, the good stuff: The Aura Day Light Lamp has the lowest minimum recommended exposure time of 15 minutes.
 It has five brightness and six time settings.
 The patented LuxDial dimmer knob lets you customize your brightness, or start low and increase the brightness as you adjust to the light.
 The other buttons have a satisfying gentle click when pushed and are easy to use right on the front.
 Other notable features are that the Aura is wall mountable and comes with a 7-foot-long cord — one of the longest we tested.
 However, this lamp failed our drop test.
 We knocked it off of the desk onto the rug and it made a rattling sound but kept working.
 When we knocked it off of the kitchen counter onto the hard floor, the light dimmed, flickered, went out and would not turn back on.

 Even before the drop test, we could hear rattling inside the light, and the casing felt flimsy right out of the box.
-The materials didn’t seem tightly put together and there was a lot of space inside the light that made it bulky on the desktop.
+The materials didn’t seem tightly put together, and there was a lot of space inside the light that made it bulky on the desktop.
 Its size wasn’t a major issue — we definitely tested larger lamps — but it was bulkier than the winner and had a larger light-surface area of 96 square inches to go with it.
 Aura’s design also feels a bit dated, but the dimmer knob and large buttons make it easy for older folks to use.
 Overall, this light could be good for someone who will leave it in one place (ideally in a carpeted room) and needs a timer as well as easy, clicking buttons and turn dial features.

 Carex Day-Light Classic Plus Bright Light Therapy Lamp ($119.99; amazon.com)

-The bulkiest, hunking light that we tested was hands-down the Carex Day-Light Classic Plus.
+The bulkiest light we tested was hands down the Carex Day-Light Classic Plus.
 This was a beast to get out of the packaging, required assembly and came with its own tool to put it together.
 With such effort to get it on the desk along with its $100+ price tag, we hoped it would be the star of the show.
 Alas, this lamp did not meet our expectations.
 For such a bulky stand, we wanted it to go higher so that it could fit over our computer monitors, not just over a laptop screen.
 Also, the swivel only goes up and down, not side to side.
-It’s still nice to have the ability to adjust, but it feels over-engineered while still underperforming.
+It’s still nice to have the ability to adjust, but it feels overengineered while still underperforming.

-The large forked base helped stabilize the extra large and bright light box that is perches on a swiveling arm, but the top still felt heavier than the bottom, and it was easy to knock it off of the desk with an elbow.
+The large forked base helped stabilize the extra-large and -bright light box that is perched on a swiveling arm, but the top still felt heavier than the bottom, and it was easy to knock it off of the desk with an elbow.
 After multiple falls, the Carex Day-Light Classic Plus kept on working, so we didn’t dock points there.
 We were surprised that the swivel arm didn’t break its hinges at all when it crashed to the floor in its bent state, mostly because it seems like it would take the brunt of the weight and pressure on impact.
 So, we’ll give credit to its very strong construction.

 On another note, the slide switch sticks out of the side panel and adjusts from “hi” to “lo” to “off” positions.
-The switch construction and location make it easy to find, but felt a little jangly when we wiggled it.
+The switch construction and location make it easy to find but felt a little jangly when we wiggled it.
 The five-year warranty is a great bonus, but it wasn’t enough to rise this light to the top.
-If you are looking for a big, bright and enveloping light that will be a permanent fixture behind your laptop — the low setting works as a desk lamp, too — this behemoth could be the lamp of your dreams.
+If you’re looking for a big, bright and enveloping light that will be a permanent fixture behind your laptop — the low setting works as a desk lamp too — this behemoth could be the lamp of your dreams.

 Northern Light Technologies Boxelite ($183.25; amazon.com)

 We appreciated Northern Light Technologies Boxelite’s black metal casing and massive surface area, but this light box doesn’t have what it takes to be our winner.
-Here’s what we loved: The large surface area meant the light enveloped us like being outside in summertime without putting off any heat, and we expected the metal to get hot but it did not.
+Here’s what we loved: The large surface area meant the light enveloped us like being outside in summertime without putting off any heat, and we expected the metal to get hot, but it did not.
 The top got slightly warm to the touch by the end of the recommended time frame of 20 to 30 minutes, but that warmth never radiated out.
 The basic on/off switch was easy to use and did the job well.
-We should note that the on/off switch is the only feature on this lamp, there aren’t any settings or adjustments to be made.
-It also comes with a whopping seven-year warranty — the longest warranty of all of the lamps that we tested.
+We should note that the on/off switch is the only feature on this lamp; there aren’t any settings or adjustments to be made.
+It also comes with a whopping seven-year warranty — the longest warranty of all of the lamps we tested.

-Although packaging wasn’t a specific criteria, it was part of the overall design that we considered.
+Although packaging wasn’t a specific criterion, it was part of the overall design that we considered.
 The Northern Light Technologies Boxelite packaging was not impressive, which was surprising considering the price point.
-The light was simply covered in bubble wrap and packing tape, then placed in a basic cardboard box with an 8.5 by 11-inch black and white sheet of instructions.
+The light was simply covered in bubble wrap and packing tape, then placed in a basic cardboard box with an 8.5-by-11-inch black-and-white sheet of instructions.
 Each time we knocked the Northern Light Technologies Boxelite off of the desk, one of the white plastic screws holding the screen onto the box corners would break off.
-We ended the drop tests with the light itself still working, but only one screw still intact and a flapping screen.
-There weren’t any extra screws provided in the box and we couldn’t figure out how to get a broken screw out of the lamp, anyway.
-We thought this would be a great boxlight for a film photographer to use with slides or negatives, but unfortunately it missed the mark as a SAD lamp due to its construction and lack of versatility and lack of customization.
+We ended the drop tests with the light itself still working but only one screw still intact and a flapping screen.
+There weren’t any extra screws provided in the box, and we couldn’t figure out how to get a broken screw out of the lamp anyway.
+We thought this would be a great box light for a film photographer to use with slides or negatives, but unfortunately it missed the mark as a SAD lamp due to its construction and lack of versatility and lack of customization.

 Verilux HappyLight VT10 ($29.99, originally $39.95; amazon.com)

 At first glance, the Verilux HappyLight VT10 seems quite cute and versatile because of its small size.
 You could potentially put it in a travel bag or on a crowded desk or small nightstand.
 Its price tag is also appealing from a value perspective, plus the included instructions are thorough.
 But in short this lamp was a dud.
-Because of the small, 20-square-inch surface area,the light felt less bright than the others we tested, and could really use the ability to adjust the angle.
+Because of the small, 20-square-inch surface area, the light felt less bright than the others we tested, and could really use the ability to adjust the angle.
 There aren’t any brightness settings or other extras to customize the light experience at all.
 The cord is the shortest we tested at 5 feet long.
 We could hear rattling pieces when we took it out of the box, as if poorly constructed, not damaged in transit.
 Our initial reaction to the rattling pieces was proven correct during the drop test.
-First, pieces broke off of the top and bottom, then on the second drop, the entire lamp shattered all over the room including the fluorescent light bulb.
+First, pieces broke off of the top and bottom, then on the second drop, the entire lamp shattered all over the room, including the fluorescent lightbulb.
 Overall, this lamp is not even worth the low price tag.
 Spending a bit more will get a much better and long-lasting product.

 Read more from CNN Underscored’s hands-on testing: